Retroperitoneal fibrosis: Diagnosis

 The diagnosis of retroperitoneal fibrosis cannot be made on the basis of the results of laboratory studies.
 CT is the best diagnostic modality: a confluent mass surrounding the aorta and common iliac arteries can be seen.
 On MRI, it has low T1 signal intensity and variable T2 signal.
 Malignant retroperitoneal fibrosis usually gives uneven MRI signals, is bulky, extends above the origins of renal arteries, or displaces the aorta anteriorly.
 Additionally, malignant retroperitoneal fibrosis less frequently displaces the ureters medially when compared to other causes of retroperitoneal fibrosis.

 On fludeoxyglucose (18F) (FDG) positron emission tomography (PET) scan, FDG accumulation is shown in the affected area.

 Although biopsy is not usually recommended, it is appropriate when malignancy or infection is suspected.
 Biopsy should also be done if the location of fibrosis is atypical or if there is an inadequate response to initial treatment.

 Treatment

 In the absence of severe urinary tract obstruction (which generally requires surgery with omental wrapping), treatment is generally with glucocorticoids initially, followed by DMARDs either as steroid-sparing agents or if refractory on steroids.
+Glucocorticoids act as anti-inflammatory agents, diminishing the size of the retroperitoneal mass and alleviating obstructions and associated complications; this is achieved through the suppression of cytokine synthesis that contributes to the acute-phase reaction, and by impeding the development of collagen.
 The selective estrogen receptor modulator tamoxifen has shown to improve the condition in various small trials, although the exact mechanism of its action remains unclear.